buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcLengthMeasure.md

 # IfcLengthMeasure

-An _IfcLengthMeasure_ is the value of a distance.
+An _IfcLengthMeasure_ is the value of a distance.<!-- end of definition -->

 Type: REAL